nv19090/Leetcode_JAVA/Stimulation/Readme.md

 ### Simulation + Greedy

-1. Initially, all `numBottles` are full, so add them to the answer.
+1. Initially, all `numBottles` are full, so add them to `ans`.
 2. Store the number of empty bottles in `empty`.
-3. While there are enough empty bottles to make an exchange:
+3. While there are enough empty bottles for an exchange:

-   * Use the available empty bottles to make as many exchanges as possible.
+   * Use the available empty bottles to perform as many exchanges as possible.
+   * For every exchange:

+     * Reduce the available empty bottles by `numExchange`.
+     * Increase `filled_tobe`.
-   * Increase `numExchange` after every successful exchange.
+     * Increase `numExchange` by `1`.
-   * Add the newly obtained full bottles to the total answer.
+4. Add the newly obtained bottles to `ans`.
-   * Drink those bottles and convert them into empty bottles.
+5. After drinking the new bottles, add them to the empty bottles.
-4. Continue until there are not enough empty bottles for another exchange.
+6. Repeat until there are not enough empty bottles for another exchange.
-5. Return the total number of bottles drunk.
+7. Return the total number of bottles drunk.

-The solution directly simulates the exchange process while updating the exchange requirement after every bottle exchange.
+This solution simulates the exchange process while greedily performing every possible exchange.

-**Topic:** Math, Simulation
+**Topic:** Simulation, Greedy
-**Technique Used:** Simulation / Greedy
+**Technique Used:** Simulation + Greedy

 ## Time Complexity

-* **O(n)** approximately, where `n` represents the number of exchanges performed.
+* **O(√n)**
-* Each exchange increases `numExchange`, so the number of exchanges is limited.
+* The exchange requirement increases after every successful exchange, so the total number of exchanges is bounded by approximately `√n`.

 ## Space Complexity

-* O(1)
+* **O(1)**
 * Only a constant number of variables are used.

 ---